nthnism/digital-banking-system/README.md

 This is a small java project I did for school, realized with netbeans.
 The main entry point for this app is the logic class.

+This is completely uncommercial and purely for educational purpose!

 In there I provide four factory methods to initialize new obejcts:

   1. createCustomer(String title, String firstName, String lastName)